Virginia Counseling License Requirements

 2. Accrue supervised experience.

 The next stage of licensure is gaining supervised experience over a period of at least 21 months up to a maximum of four years.
 During that time, you must complete 3,400 hours of supervised clinical work experience, including 2,000 hours of direct client contact, and receive at least 200 hours of clinical supervision.
+The 200 hours can be a mix of individual and group supervision hours, with group hours not to exceed 100 hours.
 The work placement must expose you to different areas of clinical practice, such as psychotherapeutic diagnosis, treatment planning, and case management.
 Supervisors must be LPCs or marriage and family therapists with at least two years of experience and they must have attended specific training in supervision.
 Supervision arrangements must be approved by the Board before you can begin to accrue work experience.
 Quarterly, your supervisor must complete an evaluation of your performance.
 More information can be found in the LPC licensure handbook.

 3. Apply for LPC licensure and permission to test.

 You will apply using the DHP online licensing portal and submit a verification of supervision form and supervision summary form.
 The licensure application fee is $175 (as of January 2023).
 You must continue to work under your supervisor’s guidance and receive clinical supervision while your application is processed.

 4. Pass the National Clinical Mental Health Counselor Examination (NCMHCE).

 The next step to earning LPC licensure is to pass the National Clinical Mental Health Counselor Examination (NCMHCE).
 Exams are administered by the National Board for Certified Counselors (NBCC) during the first two weeks of each month.
 The NBCC exam fee is $275 (as of January 2023).
 You must pass the exam within six years of receiving your residency license.
 There are study materials available to help you prepare.

 5. Receive your LPC license.